vrinek/vrinek.github.io/_posts/2015-11-21-good-enough.md

 ## Note to non-fish users

 ["Fish"](http://fishshell.com) is my shell of choice and it has a slightly different syntax to bash.
-To translate the above shell snippets to bash simply replace `; and` with `&&` and prepend any parenthesis `(interpolation)` with a dollar sign `$(interpolation)`.
+To translate the above shell snippets to bash simply prepend any parenthesis `(interpolation)` with a dollar sign `$(interpolation)`.
 Alternatively, install fish, it's awesome!